khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Sentiment-Analysis-with-Python.md

 **Limitations of TextBlob:** It relies on word-level polarity scores and misses context, sarcasm, and negation patterns.
 "Not bad" gets a negative score because "bad" is negative, even though the phrase is mildly positive.

+In my work at Codiste building generative chatbots with LSTM and BART, I ran into these lexicon-based limitations constantly.
+User messages like "I can't believe how good this is" or "This is not what I expected, but in a good way" were consistently misclassified by rule-based approaches.
+That experience is what pushed us toward transformer-based sentiment models for anything beyond quick prototyping.

 ## Approach 2: VADER for Social Media Text

 VADER (Valence Aware Dictionary and sEntiment Reasoner) is designed specifically for social media text.
 It handles emojis, slang, capitalization, and punctuation.